Welcome to the Africa Reading Challenge.

 - E-books and audio books are allowed.

-- Books in 2017 prior to this announcement which qualify for this challenge can count towards the 5-book requirement.
+- Books read in 2018 prior to this announcement which qualify for this challenge can count towards the 5-book requirement.

 - There is no need to make a list beforehand.
 Although most of us love lists, don’t we?